 - Roaming charges – These may apply if you use your wireless phone outside of your local calling area.
 Roaming charges have become less common over time.

 - State Gross Receipts Tax – Under Indiana law, this tax applies to revenue from the sale of intrastate telecommunications services.

 - Other charges that apply to both wireless and landline services (see definitions in the landline sections above) include: federal and state Universal Service charges, 911 charges, number portability, taxes, directory assistance, and pay-per-use services.

-Federal and state laws prohibiting slamming and cramming apply to all telecommunications service providers, regardless of the technology used to provide service.
-(See the fact sheet on this topic for more information).
+Federal and state laws prohibiting slamming and cramming apply to all telecommunications service providers.
 If service providers fail to answer your questions or resolve your concerns, contact the IURC Consumer Affairs Division at http://www.in.gov/iurc/2331.htm.